 - How much will you charge in deposits?
 Will deposits be non-refundable?

-Once you’ve answered these questions, put the details into your facility use policy.
+Once you’ve answered these questions, put the details into your church facility use policy.
 Additionally, you should clearly outline what is included in the rental fee, whether that be a room full of tables and chairs or simply the use of the church kitchen.
 The more information you include, the less guesswork involved for both parties.

 If you need versatile seating for all types of events, our stackable banquet chairs are great for dinner events as well as meetings.